-Amendment Except in Committee, no Number who has moved, seconded or spoken to an Amendment, may move or second a further Amendment to the same Question. - 108.
+Amendment Except in Committee, no Member who has moved, seconded or spoken to an Amendment, may move or second a further Amendment to the same Question. - 108.
 Member who has spoken to Main Question may not move or second Amendment A Member who has spoken to the Main Question, or to any Amendment which involves the consideration and decision of the Main Question, may not move or second an Amendment (except in Committee), but he may speak to any such Amendment when moved by another Member. - 109.
-Member may not read his speech A Member shall not read his speech, b t may read extracts from written or printed documents in support of his argument and may refresh his memory by reference to notes. - 110.
+Member may not read his speech A Member shall not read his speech, but may read extracts from written or printed documents in support of his argument and may refresh his memory by reference to notes. - 110.
 Point of order takes precedence A point of order being raised in debate takes precedence, and the Member speaking shall resume his seat until the President has given his ruling. - 111.
-Interruptions No member shall interrupt any other Momber except - - (a) By rising to a point of order, whereupon the Member speaking shall resume his seat and the Member interrupting shall simply direct attention to the point which he desires to bring to notice and submit it to the Prosident for decision.
+Interruptions No member shall interrupt any other Member except - - (a) By rising to a point of order, whereupon the Member speaking shall resume his seat and the Member interrupting shall simply direct attention to the point which he desires to bring to notice and submit it to the President for decision.
 When the point of order has been stated, the Member, except by leave of the President, shall not rise until the matter has been decided.
-When effect has been given to the decision where necessary, the Member who was speaking shall be entitled to proceed with his speech unless the decision so prevents - him; or offcusive words, imputing improper Motives, personal allusions It shall be out of order to refer to any matter or which a judicial decision is pending or to use offensive, blasphemous or unbecoming words or to impute improper motives to any other Member or to make personal allusions.
+When effect has been given to the decision where necessary, the Member who was speaking shall be entitled to proceed with his speech unless the decision so prevents him; or - (b) To elucidate some matter raised by the Member speaking in the course of his speech; provided the member speaking is willing to give way and resume his seat, and that the Member wishing to interrupt is called by the President. - 112.
+Reference to matters before Courts, offensive words, imputing improper Motives, personal allusions It shall be out of order to refer to any matter on which a judicial decision is pending or to use offensive, blasphemous or unbecoming words or to impute improper motives to any other Member or to make personal allusions.